lucasspinelli/lucasspinelli/Readme.md

 ### About my jobs and experiences
 Like the skills section, this will be under construction, After all, I just started my career
+- Jr FullStack Developer at Monitora
-- Jr Back-end Developer at Luz Soluções Financeiras - Actual Job
+- Jr Back-end Developer at Luz Soluções Financeiras
 - Web Developer at Performma Online
 - Freelancer at Workana